 The paper cites “evidence” of colonies of mushroom-like Martian specimens on top of rocks in Mars’ Eagle Crater.

-But the author of this paper has a mixed reputation in the scientific community, and it remains unclear how he was able to get his most recent work accepted by a prestigious peer-reviewed journal published by the well-known Springer media company.
-Inverse received several emails from the author urging it to write about his study; the emails also clearly voiced his concern that the journal which had promised to publish was dragging its feet.
+But the author of this paper has a mixed reputation in the scientific community, and it remains unclear how he was able to get his most recent work accepted by a prestigious peer-reviewed journal published by the well-known Springer publishers.
+Inverse received several emails from the author urging it to write about his study.
+The emails also clearly voiced his concern that the journal, which had promised to publish, was dragging its feet.

 That journal is Astrophysics and Space Science and the lead author is Rhawn Joseph, a self-proclaimed neuroscientist driven by the idea there are mushrooms on Mars.